MileHacker Logo

 A Layered History

-• Elegant neighborhoods like Roma Norte and Condesa developed with their distinctive Art Deco and Colonial Revival architecture, reflecting the aspirations of a modernizing city.
+• Elegant areas such as Roma Norte and Condesa developed with their distinctive Art Deco and Colonial Revival architecture, reflecting the aspirations of a modernizing city.

 • These areas became centers for intellectuals, artists, and the emerging middle class.